Riceman2000/rust-embedded-course/course/src/00-home.md

 # Home

-This course is intended to be a springboard to expand your knowledge of embedded systems.
+This course is intended to be a starting off point into embedded systems.
 If you are just starting, the first chapter will walk you through your environment setup and provide a supply list with links to an online supplier.

 ## A few common questions:
-### Who is this for?
+### Is this for me?
   - This course is for people that already have experience programming that want an overview of embedded development.
   - This course is not for people trying to explicitly learn Rust, it is an embedded course that just so happens to use Rust.